 Developing a reading habit is a significant part of building a positive mindset.
 Reading as a habit holds the power to transform and uplift your wellness quotient.
 It is an important part of almost every successful person’s lifestyle.
 It is truly a hobby that makes a lot of difference in people’s mindsets.

 Stephen King says ‘If you want to be a writer, you must do two things above all: Read a lot and write a lot.”
 While I have been consistently feeding my passion for becoming a writer by doing the latter for as long as three years now, I have recently begun to take the former sincerely too.

-Reading is truly a habit to set you apart from the crowd and help you improve not just your knowledge but also your mental wellbeing.
-Each book you read isn’t just an addition to your personal library but it also adds to your all-over improvement.
+Reading is truly a habit to set you apart from the crowd and helps you improve not just your knowledge but also your mental well-being.
+Each book you read isn’t just an addition to your personal library but also adds to your all-over improvement.

 The benefits of reading are not limited to the visual growth of an individual, i.e. the elevation in vocabulary, improvement in their speaking skills, and refinement of knowledge.
 But, there are many covert benefits you enjoy as you develop a reading habit:

-1. Reading paves a path to meet yourself
+1. Reading paves a path to meeting yourself